ndenicolais/pwa-app/README.md

 - Run `yarn dev`
 - Run `npm run dev`

-## ⚙️ Customize
+## ⚙️ Customization

-Customize the application according to your preferences by editing these files:
+Customize the code's components and pages according to your preferences by editing these files:

-📄 index.html in `pwa-app/`

-📄 manifest.json in `pwa-app/public/`

-📄 main.tsx in `pwa-app/src/`

 📂 components in `pwa-app/src/`

 📂 pages in `pwa-app/src/`

-📂 styles in `pwa-app/src/`